Technopathic/Rubi/README.md

 ### Why did you build this?
 I liked the concept and figured myself and other people would find it useful.

+### HTML5 <ruby> already exists?
+It does!
+And we actually use that here for semantic correctness.
+This component essentially makes it look better to write in your code.
+We also add several additional properties to improve readability.

 ### Do you profit from this?
 Nope.
 Would appreciate a follow, though.
 [Twitter](https://twitter.com/NowNanoTV) |